-Your typical technology cycle at a high level can be encompassed by the following three phases:
+A typical technology cycle at a high level can be encompassed by the three phases Plan → Build → Run.

-The Plan stage is where the product & development teams gather business requirements and start to design, architect, and propose the software and application solutions to help solve the business challenges or advance business strategy.
-Here considerations must be made regarding available resources (staff, skills, technology stack), project deadlines, and what features will deliver value to the business and customers.
+During the Plan stage product & development teams gather business requirements and start to design, architect and propose the software and application solutions to help solve business challenges and advance business strategy.
+Considerations are made regarding resources – staff, skills, technology stack – project deadlines and features that deliver value to the business.

-After gathering the requirements and designing the solution, the teams move on to build the solution.
-Development teams start putting ideas into real code and features get developed that address the business and stakeholder requirements.
-Once developers are confident the code functions as intended and delivers the desired value they test, build and package the application and hand it off to the IT Operations team.
+After gathering requirements and designing the solution, teams move on to build the solution.
+Development teams translate ideas into code and features are developed.
+Then the software goes through testing and build steps where the packaged application moves on to the IT Operations team.

-When we think about this whole cycle and where each of the teams sit in the different stages, it suddenly becomes a little more clear that there are demarcations between the development and operations teams.
-Their focuses, priorities, and therefore modes of working will differ due to what they’re trying to accomplish.
-Developers are more inclined to build new features and functionality fast to ship to the customers.
-On the other hand, Operations teams need to focus on stability, uptime, availability, and resiliency of the applications.
-The operations teams are responsible for ensuring the production environment is replicable and safe for the customers to consume the products.
-They have to ensure the right infrastructures are in place to support the applications and their consumption.
+The teams sit in different stages and there are some demarcations between development and operations teams.
+Their priorities and modes of working differ due to different objectives.
+Developers are more inclined to build new features and functionality fast to ship to customers.
+Operations teams focus on stability, uptime, availability and resiliency of the environment.
 If developers rapidly produce software but the operations teams are unable to provision the appropriate infrastructures or configure the production environments as quickly, then the new releases will have to wait for all the checks and balances.